Easyfemat/alx-zero_day/README.md

-My first readme
-Edited readme file
+This file is mandatory in projects